trash/trash.github.io/_posts/wip/So what is it.md

 * It allows people to throw ideas at me, offer criticism or pointers, and all sorts of other interactions that I totally welcome.
 * It's a fantastic way to keep track of the progress of development.
 Where this project started and where it will go will be a joy to compare down the road.
 * It solidifies that I am taking this project seriously and I have no intention of stepping away from it.

+## Stay tuned

+Now that the game is all "announced" and stuff I'll be trying to get these posts out more frequently.
+Perhaps biweekly or weekly if I'm feeling especially uppity/inspired/time-having.

+Next week I'll either do a blog post on how I've come along technically as far as development or I'll write a post on a game that really inspires me.